azhizhinov/Wake-Island-Map/README.md

 # Wake-Island-Map

+English is not my native language, so will be grammar errors.
+Sorry.

 Land vehicles won't spawn.
-Maybe where're no cities on the map?
+Maybe there are no cities on the map?